-Section 3 argues that the common shortcoming of these explanations lies in their inadequate concepts of 'value' based on utility or abstract labour.
-The consequences of this inadequacy are twofold.
-First, by leaving the 'underlying' units of accumulation ambiguous if not unobservable, the theory is unable to explain what accounts for the 'observed' accumulation of money values.
-Second, by defining value in material terms, the theory keeps political economy inherently bifurcated, with 'politics' inherently external to the supposedly 'economic' reality of accumulation.
+First, by leaving the underlying units of accumulation ambiguous if not unobservable, the theory is unable to explain what accounts for the accumulation of money values.
+Secondly, by defining value in material terms, the theory keeps political economy bifurcated, with "politics" inherently external to the supposedly "economic" reality of accumulation.

-Sections 4, 5 and 6 outline an alternative, power theory of value.
+Sections IV, V, and VI outline an alternative, power theory of value.
 The theory builds on three related features.
-First, it emphasizes 'differential accumulation' rather than 'absolute' accumulation; that is, the augmentation of power measured by relative asset growth rather than the amassment of utility or abstract labour embodied in material objects.
-Second, it stresses the importance of 'dominant capital' groups rather than capital 'in general' versus capital 'in competition'; in so doing it brings to the fore the political power that lies at the very heart of accumulation.
-And, third, it points to two key 'regimes of differential accumulation' that rely on corporate merger (breadth) and stagflation (depth) rather than on green-field growth and price stability.
-This theory yields a completely different understanding of what constitutes accumulation and how it occurs - not 'in connection' to politics, but as the central political process in capitalism.
-It also offers a ready template for empirical investigation - one that theories of capital based on utility or abstract labour cannot offer.
+First, it emphasizes differential accumulation rather than absolute accumulation; that is, the augmentation of power measured by relative asset growth rather than the amassment of utility or abstract labor embodied in material objects.
+Secondly, it stresses the importance of dominant capital groups rather than capital "in general" versus capitals "in competition"; in so doing it brings to the fore the political power that lies at the very heart of accumulation.
+And, thirdly, it points to two key regimes of differential accumulation that rely on corporate merger (breadth) and stagflation (depth) rather than on green-field growth and price stability.
+This theory yields a completely different understanding of what constitutes accumulation and how it occurs-not "in connection" to politics, but as the central political process in capitalism.
+It also offers a ready template for empirical investigation-one that theories of capital based on utility or abstract labor cannot offer.

-Section 7 examines the twentieth century history of differential accumulation.
-It identifies the pendulum swings between breadth and depth, as well as the long-term imperative toward the globalisation of ownership and the transnationalization of the capitalist ruling class.
+Section VII examines the twentieth-century history of differential accumulation.
+It identifies the pendulum swings between breadth and depth, as well as the long-term imperative toward the globalization of ownership and the transnationalization of the capitalist ruling class.

-Section 8 situates the current U-turn within this framework.
-It argues that the current wars do not signal a return to old style state-centric 'imperialism,' but rather postwar years.
-My statistical intervention was not challenged.
-Instead, it was deemed irrelevant: 'What are facts?!' lashed back the flabbergasted theorist (yes, in these very words).
-Facts were time consuming, problematic and ambiguous.
-Worse still, they were merely 'constructed' by rulers to impose their power, so why bother?

-are part of a new cycle of depth accumulation by an increasingly global 'dominant capital.'
+Section VIII situates the current U-turn within this framework.
+It argues that the current wars do not signal a return to old style state-centric imperialism, but rather that they may be part of a new cycle of depth accumulation by an increasingly global dominant capital.

-2. THE CONVENTIONAL CREED
+II.
+THE CONVENTIONAL CREED

-The sharp U-turn from 'growth' and 'peace' to 'stagflation' and 'wars' has been accompanied by a heated debate.
+The sharp U-turn in emphasis from "growth" and "peace" to "stagflation" and "wars" has been accompanied by a heated debate.
 The main contention is ideological.
-Whereas during the period of the global village the focus was on the costs and benefits of 'globalisation,' now that the slogans changed, the dispute centres on the pros and cons of 'American imperialism.'
-Endless effort has been put into concluding that the U-turn has been 'good' or 'bad' for humanity, depending on the preference.
+Whereas during the period of the global village the focus was on the costs and benefits of globalization, now that the slogans changed, the dispute centers on the pros and cons of American imperialism.
+Endless effort has been put into concluding that the U-turn has been good or bad for humanity, depending on the preference.
 By contrast, far less energy has been spent in arguing basic concepts and establishing simple facts.
-What do the terms 'globalisation' and 'American imperialism' precisely mean?
+What do the terms "globalization" and "American imperialism" precisely mean?
 Has the world indeed shifted from the former to the latter?
 How should we quantify the costs and benefits?
 Who, exactly, pays the cost and who reaps the benefits?
 Apparently, these are questions that most experts do not feel compelled to investigate too closely, or even ask.